 26 – 28 September, Launceston, Tasmania

-The first is well-known Spanish truffle scientist and consultant Marcos Morcillo, who will also be doing an on-farm workshop on Day 2 of the conference, and a pre-conference tour to a number of Victorian farms.
-Marcos is very well known truffle expert in Europe, and has published books that detail the key fundamentals of truffle farming (unfortunately in Spanish).
+Keynote speakers: We have two significant keynote speakers who we feel will really add value to the conference and bring new perspectives and information to all attending.
+The first is well-known Spanish truffle scientist and consultant Marcos Morcillo, who will be on the panel for the Friday workshops on 26 September, will also be doing an on-farm workshop on Day 2 of the conference, and a pre-conference tour to a number of Victorian farms.
+Marcos is a very well known truffle expert in Europe, and has published books that detail the key fundamentals of truffle farming (unfortunately in Spanish).
 He also has a blog regarding truffle farming at www.trufflefarming.wordpress.com.

 Our second keynote speaker is Greg Bonito, who is a mycologist from Duke University in the US and the co-editor of Edible Ectomychorrhizal Mushrooms: Current Knowledge and Future Prospects (Springer), a comprehensive book on truffles.

 Greg is based at the Melbourne Royal Botanic Gardens for the next 2 years, and we are thrilled that he will be able to share some of his knowledge with us.